What is music therapy?

 Why aren’t there separate classes for different age groups under 5 years old?

 In the 1980s, Music Together® pioneered the development of the mixed-age approach in early childhood music.
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
 Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are often fascinated by the older child, and the “big” children enjoy helping and sharing with the “little” ones.
 This approach is based on research from music education, early childhood development, and family relationships, as well as our 20 years experience in the field.

-Younger children are not developmentally ready for the structure of a Big Kids class.
-To be eligible, your child must have turned 5 by the first day of class.
+Younger children are not developmentally ready for the structure of a Rhythm Kids class.
+This class is designed for children ages 4-8.
 While this can be a “drop-off” class, you (or another caregiver) should plan to attend the first and last class of the semester.
 You may attend any and all classes if you wish.
-However, due to the structure of the Big Kids class, we cannot accommodate younger siblings (except for babies younger than eight months).
+However, due to the structure of the Rhythm Kids class, we cannot accommodate younger siblings (except for babies younger than eight months).
 You and any younger siblings are welcome and encouraged to join the last 10 minutes of every class.